-Normally DropDMG creates background pictures for your layouts that are optimized for Macs with both Retina and non-Retina displays.
-Mac OS X 10.6 has a bug that prevents proper display of Retina background pictures (regardless of the Mac's display type).
-Thus, for optimal deployment on 10.6 you can optionally set DropDMG to only create non-Retina background pictures.
+Normally DropDMG creates background pictures for your layouts that are optimized for Macs with both Retina and non-Retina39 displays. macOS 10.6 has a bug that prevents proper display of Retina background pictures (regardless of the Mac's display type).
+Thus, for optimal deployment on 10.6 you can optionally set DropDMG to only create non-Retina40 background pictures.